Animal Tracks

 • price 2 of 4

 Venture past hilly pine forests and toward the Sonoran Desert and you’ll encounter this canine sanctuary.
 The center is dedicated to the recovery of wolves in the wildlands they once roamed and cares for packs of Mexican and North American gray wolves.
-You can meet the wolf packs during one of three different types of tours offered; most are held on Saturdays and Sundays, with a few others bookending the weekend.
+You can meet the wolf packs during a handful of different types of hour-plus tours offered; most are held Friday through Monday, with some on a more limited schedule.

 Recommended